-The Company's HIV rapid tests have been evaluated and approved for marketing in several foreign jurisdictions, including Mexico, India, and other nations in the developing world.
+Prior to receiving FDA approval, the Company's HIV rapid tests had been evaluated and approved for marketing in several foreign jurisdictions, including Brazil, Mexico, India and a number of other nations in the developing world.
 Chembio completed clinical trials for the SURE CHECK HIV and HIV 1/2 STAT PAK rapid tests in 2004 and filed the pre-market approval application with the FDA for approval of these products in February 2005.
 A facility inspection took place in September 2005 and an amendment was made in October 2005 to add an HIV-2 claim to the application.
-CLIA waiver studies are substantially completed.
-The Company believes that it will receive an approval of its PMA and a CLIA waiver during the first half of 2006 The Company also had its first veterinary tuberculosis rapid test under review by the USDA and expects to have its facility inspected by this agency during 2006 in connection with that submission.
+The Company's pre-market application was approved by the FDA on May 25, 2006, and it filed its CLIA waivers in July, 2006.
+A CLIA waiver was granted by the FDA for HIV 1/2 STAT-PAK on November 20, 2006.
+The Company also has its first veterinary tuberculosis rapid test under review by the USDA, and expects to have its facility inspected by this agency in late 2006 or early 2007.